oplS17projects/voxos/WILLIAM_BOBOS.md

 ```

 ## 4. Recursion - accomplishes nearly all major tasks

-Recursion is the most heavily used technique in voxos.
+Recursion is the most heavily used technique in Voxos.
 Recursion is
 used to draw sprites, detect collision detection, create animation,
 and much more.

 Here are three major examples of recursion:

 * Sprite Drawing